 Surprisingly though, gluten is also a major ingredient in many hair care products.
-As gluten is a protein, it is used to strengthen hair and provide volume.
+As gluten is a protein, it is used to strengthen hair and provide volume, along with the castor oil for hair it grows the hair faster.
 As vegans not only avoid animal-based food products but they also avoid beauty products if they have been tested on animals, should people with a gluten intolerance also avoid gluten containing skin and hair products?

 A gluten intolerance can be an immune system reaction, so by exposing your skin or hair to gluten you can be risking a reaction.
 If you use standard skin care that contains gluten but have an intolerance you could react by breaking out in acne on your body or have an itchy scalp that becomes highly sensitive.
 Rosacea (redness on your face) can also be caused by using gluten products.
 Gluten products can also cause people to start experiencing eczema, even if they’ve never had it before.